Croatia vs France Nations League preview: where to watch, team news

 • France’s 4-2 win against Croatia in Group A3 in September means they remain unbeaten in seven meetings with their opponents: W5 D2.

-• The scoreline in Saint-Denis was a significant one; Les Bleus had prevailed 4-2 against Croatia in their most recent encounter, the 2018 FIFA World Cup final at the Luzhniki Stadium in Moscow.
+• The scoreline in Saint-Denis was a significant one: Les Bleus had prevailed 4-2 against Croatia in the most recent encounter, the 2018 FIFA World Cup final at the Luzhniki Stadium, Moscow.

 What the coaches say

-Zlatko Dalić, Croatia coach: "[In the 2-1 win against Sweden] as soon as we felt under pressure and our concentration was tested, we created problems for ourselves.
-Congratulations to the players.
-We did what was most important: we took three points.
-Our wish is to remain in the top tier of the Nations League.
-That's our goal, but we need more points to do that."
+Zlatko Dalić, Croatia coach: "The world champions are coming to visit us; the best team in the world, but we want to win even though this is going to be the hardest match of this campaign.
+We must not make mistakes because the French punish every mistake.
+We have to be more responsible than against Sweden with more discipline.
+But there is no fear.
+Why would there be?
+We are at home.
+We are a little tired, but so are they.
+Let's enjoy it."

 Didier Deschamps, France coach: “We can always do better.
-With the quality of the opposition we were facing [in Sunday's 0-0 draw against Portugal] we took precautions.
+With the quality of the opposition we were facing [against Portugal on Sunday] we took precautions.
 It was more difficult for the attackers in this match and we needed to do better in the final third to win.
-The midfielders played very well in terms of being technically sound and complemented each other well."
+Over the past three months, we have done things differently, tried new combinations to find answers before switching to the EURO preparation."

 Next up